-Y’s Options is a programme available to the women who stay with us.
-This programme involves mentoring, up skilling, sharing skills, tutoring and peer teaching with our Tuesday speakers.
+Life Skills is a programme available to the women who stay with us.
+This programme involves mentoring, up skilling, sharing skills, speakers and eing involved in other organisations programmes.

 With lots of new friendships and supports, those who have experienced stressful and difficult times have found this to be an encouraging and comforting experience.

-In our programme we have a breakfast and school lunch provision, which is overseen by the mothers in our residence.
-We also offer free counselling, budgeting, menu planning, food preparation, assistance with job search and the search for permanent sustainable housing.
+In our programme we have a breakfast and school lunch provision, just ask re this service and we will deliver the supplies to you for your children.
+We also offer free counselling, budgeting, assistance with job search and the search for permanent sustainable housing.
 Our Property and Housing Navigator is great at referring to agencies in our area and assisting with appointments in other services.
 We have close relationship with the City Mission, Pegasus Health and many other local support services in our community.

 Early History of YWCA

 Spiritual concern for young women throughout the world was one of the founding principles.
 In London, 1855, a prayer group, named the Young Women’s Christian Association, was successfully organised by Emma Roberts.
 At the same time, Hon Mary Jane Kinnaird and some friends set up a home for nurses in the Westend.

 These organisations were interactive- one providing for the spiritual needs of young women, the other for their health and safety with cheap, reliable and safe accommodation for young women.
 The YMCA, which was founded earlier in 1844, ran along similar lines for young men.
 Having places to gather and socialise in safety was also important.
 It is fair to say that the YWCA and YMCA were brother and sister organisations, which were run on parallel lines.
 Husbands and wives worked for each organisation in its founding phase.